CannerCMS/image-service-config/README.md

   firebase: firebase,
   dir: "the/path/to", // specify the path you want upload to
   filename: "filename", // rename file without extension
-  hash: false, // if true, the filename will be added a hash string, e.g.: `filename-${hash}.jpg` });
+  hash: false, // if true, the filename will add a hash string, e.g.: `filename-${hash}.jpg` });

 const serviceConfig = imageService.getServiceConfig();